← Reference Deep-Dives Reference Deep-Dive · 11 min read

 Accreditation evidence built on qualitative research demonstrates something that survey scores and completion metrics cannot: that an institution systematically listens to its stakeholders, understands their experiences in depth, and uses those insights to drive specific improvements.
 Regional and programmatic accreditors have steadily raised their expectations for evidence of continuous improvement, and institutions that rely solely on quantitative indicators increasingly find their evidence portfolios challenged during review.

 For education institutions preparing for accreditation review or building ongoing quality assurance processes, qualitative research is no longer optional.
-It is the mechanism that transforms compliance data into a credible narrative of institutional learning and improvement.
+It is the mechanism that transforms compliance data into a credible narrative of institutional learning and improvement, and the methodology that supports it at the scale accreditors expect lives in the same family as the complete guide to AI-moderated customer interviews, adapted to the documentation requirements of regional and programmatic review.

 Accreditation standards across regional bodies — HLC, SACSCOC, MSCHE, NECHE, NWCCU, and WSCUC — share a common emphasis on continuous improvement supported by evidence.
 While specific language varies, the core expectation is consistent: institutions must demonstrate that they gather meaningful input from stakeholders, analyze that input rigorously, use findings to inform decisions, and assess whether those decisions produced the intended results.